Kanelucky/WorldBorder/README.md

 # WorldBorder PNX
 A port of this plugin for the latest pnx.
-There is still some problems when teleport to spawn.
+There are still some issues when teleport to spawn.
 So you should set "teleportToSpawn" in config.yml to false until a fix update.